 Coronovirus (COVID-19) Catch Up Premium Grant

-The government has announced £1 billion of funding to support children and young people to catch up.
-This includes a one-off universal £650 million catch-up premium for the 2020 to 2021 academic year to ensure that schools have the support they need to help all pupils make up for lost teaching time.
+The government announced £1 billion of funding to support children and young people to catch up post COVID-19 lockdown and the return to school.
+This included a one-off universal £650 million catch-up premium for the 2020 to 2021 academic year to ensure that schools have the support they need to help all pupils make up for lost teaching time.

-Although all children have had their education disrupted by the coronavirus (COVID-19) outbreak, it is likely that disadvantaged and vulnerable groups will have been hardest hit.
-That is why, alongside the universal catch-up premium, the government are launching a £350 million National Tutoring Programme to provide additional, targeted support for those children and young people who need the most help.
+Although all children had their education disrupted by the coronavirus (COVID-19) outbreak, it is likely that disadvantaged and vulnerable groups will have been hardest hit.
+That is why, alongside the universal catch-up premium, the government launched a £350 million National Tutoring Programme to provide additional, targeted support for those children and young people who need the most help.

-New End is currently offering small group tutuoring sessions after school.
-These hour long sessions are led by New End qualified teachers and focus on reading and mathematics.
+With our fundung, New End offered small group tutuoring sessions after school.
+These hour long sessions were led by New End qualified teachers and focussed on reading and mathematics.
 Currently twenty-seven children have been offered this tuition.
 The impact of this expenditure on the educational attainment of these children will be assessed termly.